awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 # Appendix: Alternative Designs Considered

 ## CompletableFuture Deferred Headers
-Instead of `LazyAsyncValue`, `CompletableFuture` / `Future` were evaluated for use as a deferred header value.
+Instead of `LazyAsyncValue`, `CompletableFuture` and `RunnableFuture` were evaluated for use as a deferred header value.

+### `CompletableFuture`

+Pros:
+- concept of "completion"
+Cons:
+- eager execution
+  - the checksum future will be computed immediately, before the checksum is fully calculated
+  - this could be solved by "nesting" `CompletableFuture`s: making the "checksum" future's execution dependent on a different "start" future completing
+- not supported on Android API < 24, if we plan to downgrade `minSdkVersion` to 21

+### `RunnableFuture`
+Pros:
+- execution can be delayed until the result is actually needed
+  - fixes the issue with eager execution in `CompletableFuture`
+Cons:
+- there is no concept of completion
+  - calling `.get()` on a `Future` / `RunnableFuture` will block until it's complete. it can throw exceptions if the computation was cancelled, threw an exception, or if the thread was interrupted while blocking

-`LazyAsyncValue` was ultimately chosen because:
+Ultimately, ... was chosen because ...
-- it is already used in other similar places by the SDK
-  - it's better to reuse something that already exists
-- `CompletableFuture` uses coroutines, which adds unnecessary cognitive load for developers

 ## Storing Trailing Headers in `HttpRequest` or `HttpBody`
 It is useful to allow users to modify the trailing headers at any point before the request is signed.